 - October – After all the excitement of September, October is lower-key.
 One standard Flat meet takes place in the middle of the month.

-- November – The beginning of November sees the Return of the Jumps event, which marks the recommencement of National Hunt season.
+- November – The beginning of November sees the Return of the Jumps event, which marks the recommencement of the jumps season.
 A second meet unfolds later in the month.

-- December – Musselburgh closes out its annual future list with two National Hunt meets, usually at the start of the month.
+- December – Musselburgh closes out its annual future list with two jumping meets, usually at the start of the month.

 Always be sure to confirm if a racing event is going ahead before travelling to Musselburgh.
 All race meets are subject to change due to a wide array of external circumstances, including but not limited to the famously unpredictable Scottish weather.